Last updated on December 14th, 2023 at 02:58 pm

 If none of these resonates with you, then try to find something that does.

 Focus on the fact that hair resolutions (or fresh starts, if you must), are about making subtle changes that lead you to your ultimate goal.
-And as always, consistency is key for your fine natural hair to be great.
+And as always, consistency is key for your fine natural hair (any hair, really) to be great.